KeppySoftware/OmniMIDI/README.md

 My advice for such people is to download CoolSoft VirtualMIDISynth driver from there: [Click me] (http://coolsoft.altervista.org/en/virtualmidisynth)
 <br>
 It's free, easy-to-use for newbies, and doesn't get updated every 1-2 nanoseconds.
 (Unlike mine)

+## Can I use your program's source code for my program?
+Sure you can, but there are a few "rules" you need to follow.

+What you can do:
+- Take parts of the code, and use it on your apps.
+(As long as you credit me, BASS.NET and Un4seen.)
+- Share the code on websites outside of the GitHub world.
+(Again, same as before.)
+- Create ports of the driver for other operating systems, such as Linux, Mac OS X, Amiga etc...
+Any other O.S. other than Windows.
+(See down below for further explanations.)

+What you can't do:
+- Clone the source code of the driver, and change its name to "(Your name)'s Synthesizer", without actually doing any change to its source code.
+I mean, why would you do that?
+- Create ports of the driver in different programming languages, but with Windows support.
+There's already a Windows version, which is this one.

 ## Required software
 You need this software installed before attempting to run the setup: